dantullis/node_express_jwt_1/README.md

 mongod
 ```

-Start the serer by opening a new console / terminal tab and run:
+Start the server by opening a new console / terminal tab and run:
 ```
 node server.js
 ```

 ### USE APP (Steps):
-1: In web browser navigate to: (http://localhost:3000)
+1: In a web browser navigate to: (http://localhost:3000)
 ```
 Should receive: Hello!
 This is a base non-secure non-API route
 ```
-2: In web browser navigate to: (http://localhost:3000/usersetup)
+2: In a web browser navigate to: (http://localhost:3000/usersetup)
 ```
 Should receive: {"success":true}
 ```